 Hypoglycemia occurs if blood sugar levels dip abnormally low.
 If you have diabetes, it may be a sign that your medication or diet needs to be adjusted.
 It’s also possible to experience hypoglycemia without diabetes.

-Hypoglycemia requires immediate treatment to get blood sugar levels back to normal.
+Hypoglycemia requires immediate treatment to get blood sugar levels back to healthy levels.
 One of the symptoms of hypoglycemia is a feeling of shakiness or muscle weakness, which may mimic chills.
 Other symptoms of this condition include:

 Other symptoms of malnutrition include:

 - tingling or numbness of the joints or extremities

 - in people who menstruate, missed periods, heavy menstrual cycles, or infertility

 Talk with a doctor if you suspect malnutrition.
 This is a serious condition that can lead to complications if left untreated.

 Chills can occur if you have a profound or intense emotional reaction to a situation.
 Emotions that might cause chills include fear or anxiety.

 This is sometimes referred to as a “frisson.”
 It may also be called “chills going up the spine” or “goosebumps.”